conda/conda/docs/source/intro.rst

     pair: terminology; package specification
     seealso: package spec; package specification

-Additionally, a **package specification** is a package name, together with a package version (which may be partial, or absent), joined by "=".
+Additionally, a **package specification** is a package name, together with a package version (which may be partial or absent), joined by "=".
 Here are some examples:

 * *python=2.7.3*
 * *python=2.7*